 sunroom lucy jolis austin

 No doubt the digital revolution and ascent of social media have aggrandized the use and meaning of “aesthetic.”
 Where style for some simply dictates how they dress in the morning, personal brands and their subsequent aesthetic are as relevant as ever.
 For Lucy Jolis, owner of the South Congress boutique Sunroom, that’s a tough thing to grapple with, as the store frequently gets labeled as strictly bohemian or beachy.

-“Some people say [that] Sunroom is a beach or resort shop,” Jolis says.
+“Some people say Sunroom is a beach or resort shop,” Jolis says.
 “Yes, we carry swimwear and caftans year-round and there’s a beachy feel.”
 But for Jolis, “laid-back” is applicable to both the boutique’s merchandise and its mission as a locale.

+sunroom lucy jolis austin